 The permanent agency loan is an LTV (loan-to-value) loan at 75% to 80%, which means the lender will provide funding for 75% to 80% of the value of the apartment and the syndicator provides the remaining 20% to 25%.

 Generally, permanent agency loans are nonrecourse.
 However, value-add or distressed investors likely won’t be able to have the renovation costs included in the loan.
 Additionally, depending on the physical condition and operations, the asset may not qualify for permanent financing.

 Compared to bridge loans, the interest rate is lower, and you may be able to get a few years of interest-only payments.
 Also, since these loans are longer-term in nature, they are less risky.
-The permanent loan is a set it and forget it loan where you won’t have to worry about a balloon payment or refinancing before the end of your business plan.
+The permanent loan is a set-it-and-forget-it-loan where you won’t have to worry about a balloon payment or refinancing before the end of your business plan.

-When securing financing, the most important thing is that the length of the loan exceeds the projected hold period, which is law number two of the Three Immutable Laws of Real Estate Investing.
-In doing so, as long as the syndicator follows the other two laws (buy for cash flow and have adequate cash reserves), the business plan is maintainable during a down turn.
+When securing apartment financing, the most important thing is that the length of the loan exceeds the projected hold period, which is law number two of the Three Immutable Laws of Real Estate Investing.
+In doing so, as long as the syndicator follows the other two laws (buy for cash flow and have adequate cash reserves), the business plan is maintainable during a downturn.
 This law will usually be covered with the permanent loan.
 However, if the syndicator secures a bridge loan that will come due in the middle of the business plan, they better have a plan in place well ahead of time, whether that’s an early refinance or purchasing an extension.

 Overall, the type of debt and financing a syndicator secures is based on their business plan.
 Bridge loans can be great for value-add investors, as long as they buy right, plan ahead and have an experienced team in place.
-And permanent financing is great because it is less risky and is a set it and forget it type of loan.
+And permanent financing is great because it is less risky and is a set-it-and-forget-it type of loan.